FlorianTeich/obsidian-vault/content/Data Science Best Practices.md

 	* Decision Trees, XGBoost: no scaling
 	* SVM, Logistic Regression, Ridge, Lasso, PCA: Z-score standardization
 	* ANN, KNN: Min-Max scaling or Z-score standardization

+### Model-based feature
+Concrete example from Puget, who trained a model to predict the objective house price in order to use this prediction to figure out how much the offer of an advertisement was above or below this market-price.

+### Denoising
+If your data is very noisy, a denoising autoencoder might help a lot.

 ### ML specific tests
 Write ML-specific test